reactgular/logger/README.md

 Logger is a small Angular service for writing output to the browser's console.
 It helps make console messages easier to filter by prefixing messages with the current class name.
 So if you have a component named `MainComponent` you can filter by `Main:` and see only console messages from that component.
-It also supports tapping *observables* so you can see how data is flowing through your application.

 > Logger extends console so messages continue to display the current *filename* and *line number*.